 Asset-based community development roots community change in the assets that already exist in a community rather than focus on what a place lacks (Haines, 2008).
-These can be physical spaces, or even organisations. connections between local community members.
-An asset-based approach to development adds community the to sustainability of using CAR methods by that 'assets exist recognising that in communities are multifunctional in nature' (Green & Haines, 2015, p.
+These can be physical spaces, or even organisations, connections between local community members.
+An asset-based approach development adds community the to sustainability of using CAR methods by that 'assets recognising that communities are multifunctional in nature' (Green & Haines, 2015, p.
 12).
-What is already present in a community can be built upon to achieve positive social, economic, and environmental change.
+What is already present in a community can be built upon to achieve positive social, economic, environmental change.